mlabs-haskell/plutip/docs/tasty-integration.md

           [shouldSucceed]
 ```

-Be aware though, that only result of last contract will be asserted in `shouldSucceed` (note usage of `void` for `contract1`).
+Be aware though, that only result of the last contract (`contract2`) will be asserted in `shouldSucceed` (note usage of `void` for `contract1`).
 This pattern where `contract1` is executed before `contract2` can be useful if `contract2` requires some on-chain initialization before execution.

 ### Changing own `PaymentPubKeyHash`

 There is no way to rearrange `wallets` after initialization, but test scenario (e.g.) can require running some setup contracts with different wallets.
 To make it possible `withContractAs` can be used instead of `withContract`.
-As first argument `withContractAs` accepts index of `wallet` in initial setup, `PaymentPubKeyHash` of this wallet will be used as "own" `PaymentPubKeyHash` inside the contract.
+As first argument `withContractAs` accepts index of the `wallet` in initial setup, `PaymentPubKeyHash` of this wallet will be used as "own" `PaymentPubKeyHash` inside the contract.

-For example, tets describe following scenario:
+For example, consider the following scenario:

 * initiate 3 `wallets`: `walletA`, `walletB`, `walletC`
 * run some setup contract with `walletB`